nixon-voxell/apu_final_year_project/methodology.typ

       data: image("assets/analysis/Picture6.png"),
       analysis: [
         The survey reveals differing levels of difficulty in implementing vector graphics in Unity and Unreal Engine.
-        For Unity, the majority of respondents found it _Challenging_, with a smaller number rating it as _Moderate_ or _Easy_.
+        For Unity, the majority of respondents found it _Moderate_, with a smaller number rating it as _Challenging_.
-        Only a few considered it _Very challenging_ or _Very easy_.
+        Only a few considered it _Very challenging_ or _Easy_.
-        In Unreal Engine, the response distribution is almost the same, with most respondents rating it as _Moderate_ or _Challenging_, while fewer found it _Easy_ or _Very challenging_.
+        In Unreal Engine, the response distribution is almost the same, with most respondents rating it as _Moderate_ or _Challenging_, while fewer found it _Easy_ or _Very easy_.
         These results indicate that both engines present challenges in implementing vector graphics, suggesting the need for better tools or workflows to ease the implementation process.
       ],
     ),